smak0v/qteam_quest/docs/GAMES.md

     If the request contains a user authorization token - also returns:

-    - a flag of whether the game passed or not;
+    - a flag of whether the game passed or not and active or not;

-    - number of seats purchased for this game;

-    - reserved places count for user from request.
+    - booked and payed places count for user from request.

 - ```/api/games/game_pk/``` (DELETE)